-- Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - · Connect to properly wired outlets any equipment that will be attached to this product. - When possible, use one hand only to connect or disconnect signal cables. - · Never turn on any equipment when there is evidence of fire, water, or structural damage. - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures.

-Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.
+- · Do not connect or disconnect any cables or perform installation, maintenance, or reconfiguration of this product during an electrical storm. - Connect all power cords to a properly wired and grounded electrical outlet. - · Connect to properly wired outlets any equipment that will be attached to this product. - When possible, use one hand only to connect or disconnect signal cables. - Never turn on any equipment when there is evidence of fire, water, or structural - Disconnect the attached power cords, telecommunications systems, networks, and modems before you open the device covers, unless instructed otherwise in the installation and configuration procedures. - Connect and disconnect cables as described in the following table when installing, moving, or opening covers on this product or attached devices.

-To Connect To Disconnect 1.
-Turn everything OFF.
-1. Turn everything OFF.
-2. First, attach all cables to devices.
-2. First, remove power cords from outlet.
+To Connect To Disconnect 1 Turn everything OFF. ı Turn everything OFF. · First, remove power cords from outlet.
 3. Attach signal cables to connectors.
 3. Remove signal cables from connectors.
 4. Attach power cords to outlet.
 4. Remove all cables from devices.
 5. Turn device ON.